Montego Bay Weather September Averages, Jamaica

-Averages for Montego Bay in September
+What's the Weather Like in Montego Bay in September

 Rain can be a problem during this time of year, and September averages 110mm of precipitation throughout the month, with 14 days seeing some rain, albeit in varying amounts.

 Despite the higher rain level, the sun still shines in Montego Bay for a massive 10 hours per day, and the Caribbean Sea is still very warm indeed, with an average of 29°C, if you fancy a refreshing dip at one of the beaches around the long coastline.